gamagnolo/food-app-config/README.md

 Configuration Repository for Food App.

-Used to deploy thought GitOps using ArgoCD / Openshift GitOps.
+Used to deploy Food App into Dev and Stage environments through GitOps using ArgoCD/Openshift GitOps.